hnuzhy/BPJDet/README.md

 * [ICCV 2021 (BFJDet) - Body-Face Joint Detection via Embedding and Head Hook](https://github.com/AibeeDetect/BFJDet)
 * [CVPR 2022 (BodyHands) - Whose Hands Are These?
 Hand Detection and Hand-Body Association in the Wild](https://github.com/cvlab-stonybrook/BodyHands)
 * We also thank public datasets [CityPersons](https://www.cityscapes-dataset.com/), [CrowdHuman](https://www.crowdhuman.org/) and [COCOPersons](https://cocodataset.org/) for their excellent works.

+## Licenses

+Our work is based on public code and datasets.
+If you plan to add our work to your business project, please obtain the following enterprise licenses.
+* **BPJDet:** GNU General Public License v3.0 (GPL-3.0 License): See [LICENSE](./LICENSE.txt) file for details.
+* **YOLOv5:** To request an Enterprise License please complete the form at [Ultralytics Licensing](https://ultralytics.com/license)

 ## Citation